 All these tools just for creating a successful email marketing campaign?

 A great email marketing campaign requires a lot of work and dedication.
-It also requires some investment in appropriate tools, although there are free ones you can also try.
+It also requires some investment in relevant tools, although there are free ones you can also try.

 The tips and tools above give you a starting point.
 From now on, the big part of the work is on you.
 The good news is that you can implement all kinds of tools that will support the process.